 There is a false belief by many Americans that Canadians healthcare providers are poorly paid.
 The latest data reveal that a general practitioner makes over $300,000 a year and there are many ophthalmologists who make several million a year (Picard, 2013).
 Unlike the USA, running a healthcare practice in Canada is also a lot cheaper.

-The reason is that there is less extensive paper work and one does not have to deal with several hundred insurance companies trying to get preauthorization.
-In addition, Canadian healthcare providers do not spend enless hours on the phone trying to speak to a health insurance provider to determine which healthcare service is covered.
+The reason is that there is less extensive paperwork and one does not have to deal with several hundred insurance companies trying to get pre-authorization.
+In addition, Canadian healthcare providers do not spend endless hours on the phone trying to speak with a health insurance provider to determine which healthcare service is covered.

 As a patient, as long as you are first in line, the healthcare service is not much different to that obtained in Canada.
 However, there still are disparities in the quality of care depending on where you live in Canada.
 Canadians who live in rural parts of the country tend to get inferior care chiefly due to lack of facilities and healthcare workers (doctors do not like to work in provinces where winters last 9 months)